 5-The author of the blog post made an error in his own point about the importance of grammar and spelling.
 He wrote, “Grammar and spelling is very important,” when he should have written, “Grammar and spelling ARE very important.”
 I don’t want to make fun of him, which would be unkind, but it’s hard to overlook the irony of a mistake in this very short paragraph.

-Still, when reader Russ Skinner sent me a link to a post from the blog Cult of Pedagogy, I read it and smiled.
+I am passionate about the unimportance of spelling to writers, in part, because my adult son is dyslexic even though he is incredibly articulate and smart.
+Experts tell us that some five to 10 percent of our population is dyslexic.
+So, when reader Russ Skinner sent me a link to a post from the blog Cult of Pedagogy, I read it and smiled.
 Headlined “Why is my kid allowed to make spelling mistakes?” the post addresses why teachers will sometimes “ignore” spelling.
-I liked this piece not just because my son’s life was made miserable when anyone focused on his spelling.
-I also liked it because it made so many effective arguments about why writers should delay editing their own work.
-Here is what writer Jennifer Gonzalez had to say:
+I liked this post, in part, because it made so many effective arguments about why writers should delay editing their own work.
+Here is what the blog’s author Jennifer Gonzalez had to say:

 I also like the metaphor she used to wrap up her argument:

 “Producing a finished piece of writing is a lot like putting on a polished musical performance: It requires the synthesis of many skills, some of which need to be handled separately.
 Imagine if a band conductor brought a brand-new piece of music to her band and expected all sections to play it together, perfectly, the first time.
 Even someone with no musical training can see that this is an unreasonable approach.
 Instead, if each instrument section starts by practicing their part separately, the performers will get really solid on their individual parts before pulling it all together to refine the complete performance.”

 My conclusion?
 Don’t worry about your spelling until you sort out your ideas, first.
 And if you have a disability that makes spelling impossible for you, then assign the job to someone else.